KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/30-04-2025 - EurekaLabs practice/README.md

 <br /><br />
 OK, I think it's ok now and I think correctly.
 Now I need to educate myself.
 <br /><br />
 <i>plans plans plans, still plans...
 TODO.... but really it was enough to read those 45 pages from that PDF.
-I didn't plan that heh ;/ OK, now I know that I seriously need some time to delve into this because I really knew nothing.</i>
+I didn't plan that heh ;/ OK, now I know that I seriously need some time to delve into this because I really knew nothing.(...)
+With my current level of knowledge, it's better if I don't write anything more here, just educate myself better.
+Because it's irrelevant what I write now, since I don't know what the point of all this is.
+Some time ago I remembered some basic statistics, but I forgot.
+But this neural networks are something else...</i>